Being bad in math means I’m stupid? (solved)

 To understand math or be good at it, The working methodology is important.
-So, it doesn’t matter how many hours working and having wrong strategies.
+So, it doesn’t matter how many hours working having the wrong strategies.

-Simple steps to not be bad in math or felling stupid at it
+Simple steps to not be bad in math or feeling stupid at it

 we will list the 3 principles to help you become good at math and stop feeling stupid at it.